fbpx Skip to Content

 I ran my first half marathon in 2015, and that was when I decided that I wanted to somehow share the tools and lessons (and many, many mistakes) that I have learned through my own journey, so I earned my personal trainer’s certification and my health coaching certification (through ACE – the American Council on Exercise).

-I now run a Christian weight loss program called Faithful Finish Lines 2.0 (along with my partner Sara from The Holy Mess who has also lost 100 pounds!) that lays out a step-by-step, grace-based way to lose weight for women stuck in their own weight loss journey, in that cycle of yo-yo dieting and emotional eating, find freedom in Christ by building a healthy lifestyle, one small change at a time.
+I now run a Christian weight loss program called Faithful Finish Lines (along with my partner Sara from The Holy Mess who has also lost 100 pounds!) that is a grace-based way to lose weight for women stuck in their own weight loss journey, in that cycle of yo-yo dieting and emotional eating, find freedom in Christ by building a healthy lifestyle, one small change at a time.

 My weight loss journey has been so much bigger than 100 pounds.